 Wick is a former Viking settlement in the North of Scotland.
-The town which extends across the River Wick, along both sides of Wick Bay, was once one of the busiest herring ports in Europe during the 19th century.
-Read this guide for hotels and things to do in Wick.
+This town, which extends across the River Wick along both sides of Wick Bay, was once one of the busiest herring ports in Europe during the 19th century.
+Since then, Wick has grown, and now you won’t believe how many things to do in Wick there are!

 Things to do in Wick

 Did you know that Wick is split into two towns?
-There are many things to do in both Wick proper, and Pultneytown and you should explore both during your visit here.
+There are many things to do in Wick proper and Pultneytown, and you should explore both during your visit here.

 Many visitors come here to spot rare Scottish seabirds and marine life such as seals and orcas.